Electric Folding Bikes Buyer’s Guide

 How do electric folding bike batteries and motors work?

-Folding electric bikes are powered by a motor, which takes its energy from a rechargeable battery that’s fitted to the frame.
+Folding electric bikes are powered by a motor, which takes its energy from a rechargeable battery that’s mounted to the bike.

-At the cheaper end of the market, the motor is placed in the hub of the rear wheel.
+At the cheaper end of the market, the motor is placed in the hub of the rear wheel or on the front wheel.
 On more expensive electric folding bikes, the motor is placed inside the crank (where your feet meet the pedals).

 Both types of electric motors provide powerful pedal assistance.
 More expensive electric bikes with motors fitted in the cranks can have additional features, such as a torque sensor that measures how much power you’re putting through the pedals.
 This information is used by the bike’s computer to intelligently deliver power when it’s needed.
 This can make riding with an electric motor feel more natural.